MicrosoftDocs/win32/desktop-src/AD/composing-and-registering-spns-for-an-scp-based-windows-sockets-service.md

 ms.date: 05/31/2018
 ---

-# Composing and Registering SPNs for an SCP-based Windows Sockets Service
+# Composing and registering SPNs for SCP-based Windows Sockets Service

 The following code example shows how to compose and register the SPNs for a service.
 Call this code from your service installer after calling [**CreateService**](https://docs.microsoft.com/windows/desktop/api/winsvc/nf-winsvc-createservicea) and creating the service's service connection point (SCP).